Account

 Tip 7: Determine whether your rental activity complies with the 14-day rule

-Finally, some vacation rental property owners may actually be able to avoid paying income tax entirely if their rental activity complies with IRS rules governing rental property that is also used by the property owner for personal use.
+Finally, some vacation rental property owners may actually be able to avoid paying income tax entirely if their rental activity complies with IRS rules governing rental property that is also used by the property owner for personal purposes.

 As outlined in IRS Topic No. 415, property owners do not need to report or pay tax on rental income if they rent their property (or even a room in a home) for 14 days or fewer during the tax year and also use the property themselves for 14 days or more, or for at least 10% of the total days it is rented to others at a fair rental price.
-Any property owners who rent their vacation homes for 15 or more days during the year must pay taxes on the income received.
+Property owners who rent their vacation homes for 15 or more days during the year must pay taxes on the income received.

 Seek guidance when needed to understand and comply with tax obligations